Role profiles

 You may want to allow your volunteers to complete certain modules should they wish to.

-Risk activities
+Risk activities++

 If you have configured your risk activities and they can apply to this role, you can add them to the role here.
+This will auto-generate the risk assessment for this role profile, which will then be available for managers and volunteers with this role.

 Long advert text* ++